who-blackbird/who-blackbird.github.io/contents/run_quality_control.md

 5 directories
 ```

-This is what a raw directory structure will look like if you **don't** let the ONT software cal it for you!
+This is what a raw directory structure will look like if you **don't** let the ONT software call it for you!

 Lets take a closer look at the **reads/** directory.
 This is where the sequencer writes raw data: